 God in His grace, takes an interest in the life of every conception, for each one is specially created.
 The Lord forms and fashions every single one, and the psalmist rejoices that God lays out the life-plan of each - and schedules every day of our lives.

 Psalm 139 is a most beautiful sacred song, which brings our rapt attention to the hallowed essence of the child in utero, and of God's sovereign role in each little life.
 While this Psalm can excite our wonder and praise, it can also stir up much regret and deep-seated grief, in those that may have wittingly or unwittingly participated in an abortion, or been instrumental in the termination of an unborn child.

 Though abortion is a sin, and the loss of life through terminating a pregnancy is a travesty, Jesus died to pay the price for the sin of every man and woman, including this one.
 The Lord offers cleansing and forgiveness for the unsaved sinner, who in recognising their need of salvation, trusts that Christ is the acceptable sacrifice for their sin - including the sin of abortion.

 Heavenly Father, thank You for this beautiful Psalm on the sanctity of human life.
 Thank You that You gave me life, formed my inward parts, and have scheduled every day of my life.
-How I praise and thank You that I have been born-again, into Your family, and have received a new life in Christ.
-Forgive me individually and forgive us as a nation for the careless value that we too often place on life and especially on the value of the unborn child.
-Bless and protect those that are pregnant and may those that are guilty of wittingly or unwittingly being involved in terminating a pregnancy, experience Your grace and forgiveness in their lives - this we ask in Jesus' name, AMEN.
+How I praise and thank You that I have been born-again into Your family, and have received a new life in Christ.
+Forgive me individually, and forgive us as a nation for the careless value that we too often place on life, and especially on the value of the unborn child.
+Bless and protect those that are pregnant and may those that are guilty of wittingly or unwittingly being involved in terminating a pregnancy, experience Your grace and forgiveness in their lives.
+This I ask in Jesus' name, AMEN.